sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #8.
 I am saving the current state of my directory in to a file
 #9.
 I want to duplicate the last line of the file iacta
 #10.
 A Script to delete all .js files in my directory and subdirectories
+#11.
+Counting the number of directories and subdirectories including hidden